Soly-M-27/holberton-system_engineering-devops/0x02-shell_redirections/README.md

 19. Replace all characters A and c from input to Z and e respectively: tr Ac Ze
 20. Remove all letters c and C from input: tr -d Cc
 21. Reverse its input: rev
-22. Display all users and their home directories, sorted by users:
+22. Display all users and their home directories, sorted by users: cut -d: -f1,6 /etc/passwd | sort -k1